subvertnormality/mosaic/README.md

 Each channel can have a default scale.
 Or, apply a specific scale to certain steps on a channel using trig locks.
 Scales will persist until the next scale lock or the end of the pattern (you can turn this behaviour off in the params).
 To select a scale for your channel, simply press on the scale fader.
 To remove a scale and return to chromatic, simply press the currently lit scale.
 Use the third page on your norns to dial in a specific scale or chord to each scale slot.

-Each scale slot corresponds specifically to the current sequencer pattern.
-To change a scale for the selected scale slot across all sequencer patterns, hold K2 and confirm with K3.
-This saves you from having to manually edit a scale on every sequencer pattern in your song when you want to change the chord progression across all sections.
+Each scale slot corresponds specifically to the current Song Sequence.
+To change a scale for the selected scale slot across all Song Sequences, hold K2 and confirm with K3.
+This saves you from having to manually edit a scale on every Song Sequence in your song when you want to change the chord progression across all sections.

 ![Scale selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_scale_select.png)

-The sequencer visualizes the music: a tapestry of selected patterns, tailored by the chosen merge mode.
+The sequencer visualises the music: a tapestry of selected patterns, tailored by the chosen merge mode.
 To set the length of a channel, simultaneously press and hold the first and last steps.
-Active steps illuminate, guiding the composition of your symphony.
+Active steps are brighter, whilst inactive steps dim.

-To explicitly turn a step off.
+You can press steps to explicitly turn them off directly on the channel edit page sequencer.
 It will blink slightly to show the step is currently deactivated.
 Press again to turn the step back on.

 Want a step to hold a unique sound or scale?
 Press and keep it down while selecting the desired parameter, scale, or octave.
 Clearing these trig locks is a breeze: